Cardiac Stability Theory: An Axiomatically Grounded Framework for Continuous Cardiac Health Monitoring via Smartphone Photoplethysmography: PPG Datasets and Preprocessing

 \subsection{Dataset~4: RWS-PPG (Real-World Smartphone, Unconstrained)}

-\textit{Held-out validation.} The Real-World Smartphone PPG dataset~(RWS-PPG)~\cite{jokic2026} was curated from over one million unconstrained recordings collected via an Android application. $\CSI$ labels were derived via peak-detection-based HRV estimation without any paired ECG reference, the most challenging labelling condition of the four datasets.
-RWS-PPG represents the largest and most ecologically valid validation set: real-world smartphone acquisition at scale, without laboratory controls, across a wide age range.
+\textit{Held-out validation.} The Real-World Smartphone PPG dataset~(RWS-PPG)~\cite{jokic2026} was curated from over one million unconstrained recordings collected via an Android application.
+The dataset is structured into two sub-datasets designed for vascular aging research: approximately 5{,}000 high-fidelity heartbeat templates labelled by arterial waveform morphology class, and approximately 10{,}000 demographically balanced samples carrying chronological age labels, curated specifically for age regression. $\CSI$ labels in the present work were derived via peak-detection-based HRV estimation without any paired ECG reference, the most challenging labelling condition of the four datasets.
+RWS-PPG represents the largest and most ecologically valid validation set: real-world smartphone acquisition at scale, without laboratory controls, spanning a broad chronological age range.
 Raw \CSI{}: $\mu=0.334$, $\sigma=0.089$.
 After universal calibration, the distribution converges to the common target scale (Section~\ref{sec:calibration}).